SAIL-GuoLab/Cell_Segmentation_and_Tracking/README.md

 # Cell Segmentation and Tracking
-*By Nanyan "Rosalie" Zhu and Chen "Raphael" Liu, 2019*
+*By Nanyan "Rosalie" Zhu and Chen "Raphael" Liu, Columbia University, 2019*

 #### Please cite [our paper](https://arxiv.org/pdf/2001.05548.pdf) if you find this useful.